Found That Soul

-"Found That Soul" is a single by the Manic Street Preachers, released on 26 February 2001 from the Know Your Enemy album.
-Writing credit was shared by all three members of the band, James Dean Bradfield, Sean Moore and Nicky Wire.
-The song reached number 9 in the UK Singles Chart.
+"Found That Soul" is a song by Welsh rock band Manic Street Preachers, released on 26 February 2001 from their sixth studio album, Know Your Enemy (2001).
+Writing credit was shared by all three members of the band: James Dean Bradfield, Sean Moore and Nicky Wire.
+The song reached number nine on the UK Singles Chart.

-Launch
+Release

-Launched on the same day as "So Why So Sad", this was the first release by the Manics since the number one hit "The Masses Against the Classes" thirteen months earlier.
-It reached a UK chart position of number 9 on 10 March 2001, in the same week that "So Why So Sad" reached number 8.
-Fewer than 200 copies separated "Found That Soul" from "So Why So Sad", placing it one place lower at number 9.
-Despite making the top ten it wasn't included on the band's greatest hits album, Forever Delayed, making it the band's only top ten single at the time of the compilation's release not to appear.
+Released on the same day as "So Why So Sad", this was the first release by the Manics since the number-one hit "The Masses Against the Classes" 13 months earlier.
+It peaked at number nine on the UK Singles Chart on 4 March 2001, during the same week that "So Why So Sad" reached number eight.
+Despite entering the top 10, it was not included on the band's greatest hits album, Forever Delayed, making it the band's only top-10 single at the time of the compilation's release not to appear.

-The CD also included versions of "Locust Valley" and "Ballad of the Bangkok Novotel," whereas the 7" included a live version of "The Masses Against the Classes".
+The CD includes versions of "Locust Valley" and "Ballad of the Bangkok Novotel", whereas the 7-inch includes a live version of "The Masses Against the Classes".
 "Ballad of the Bangkok Novotel" is entirely sung by Nicky Wire.
 In Benjamin Millar's review of Know Your Enemy for The Blurb, he described "Found That Soul" which "gets us off to a manic and electric start, a sonic attack that makes a huge noise for a three-piece."

-Track listing
+Track listings

-All tracks written and composed by Nick Jones, James Dean Bradfield and Sean Moore.
+All tracks were written and composed by Nick Jones, James Dean Bradfield and Sean Moore.